szstonelee/gointernal/interface.md

 Beside the itable, iterface has one more field, the value part.
 You can imagine it of combination of a value type and the reference to a copy of the concrete value.

 Actually in memory it only needs to hold the data pointer, which is like void* in c++, because type of data can be known in compile time, so runtime does not need to save it in Interface for memory saving.
-But you need know that in logic, Golang know everything about the internal concrete part of the interface, the type of concrete value and the pointer to the concrete value.
+But you need know that in logic, Golang know everything about the internal concrete part of the interface, the type of concrete value and the reference to the concrete value (NOTE: we does not use the raw pointer for C++, because it is easy to beconfused with the syntax meaning of the pointer in Golang).

 After assignment, the value part is unchangeable until another assignment to the interface variable, just like itable.
-NOTE: if the value part is an pointer to concrete value, only the pointer itself is unchangeable.
+NOTE: if the value part is an pointer (Golang pointer) to concrete value, only the pointer itself is unchangeable.
 The concrete value which is pointed by the pointer can be changed.

 ### assignment to interface, copy happens